KarimMesallam/CogniTrade/README.md

 report = runner.generate_summary_report(output_file='backtest_report.txt')
 ```

-See the `examples/backtesting_example.py` file for comprehensive examples of the backtesting system.
+See the example scripts in the `examples/` directory for comprehensive demonstrations of the backtesting system.

 ### Running Tests